biniamsea2/ToDoAPI/README.md

 ---

 ## Application Summary
 This is a console application that uses a public api (ToDoApi) to get all the ToDo items.
-Built this application to get more familiar using public api's and working with httpClient.
+I built this application to get more familiar with using public api's and working with httpClient.

 ---